azimut/daily-pic/README.md

 daily-pic
 =========

-Fetch the image of the day from
+Get and set the image of the day from different sites:

 * Nasa Image of the day
 * Nasa Astronomy Picture of the Day